AlexRITIAN/Daily/README.md

 Happiness is to find someone who can give you warm and share your life together.
 The greatest ideal man can set before himself is self-perfection.
 Knowledge is a treasure but practice is the key to it.
+If you focus on what you left behind you will never see what lies ahead.